Tutorials

 desired chromosome chr4

-and recombination map SalomeAveraged_TAIR10
+and genetic map SalomeAveraged_TAIR10

 .